· · AI Strategy

 The winners will be the ones who realize Computer Use isn’t about automating browsers.
 It’s about making the entire concept of application switching obsolete.

 In five years, we’ll look back at Chrome extensions for AI the way we look at WAP browsers for mobile.
-A necessary stepping stone that completely missed the point.
+A necessary stepping stone that missed the point.

 But sure.
 Let’s build another Chrome extension.